brandonp2412/Flexify/README.md

 ## Features

-- **Track Gym Progress**: 💪 Flexify allows you to effortlessly track your gym progress.
+- 💪 **Track Gym Progress**: Flexify allows you to effortlessly track your gym progress.
 Log your workouts, sets, reps, and weights with ease.

-- **Offline Support**: 📵 No internet connection?
+- 📵 **Offline Support**: No internet connection?
 No problem!
 Flexify works offline, ensuring you can focus solely on your workout without worrying about connectivity issues.

-- **Graphs**: 📈 Visualize your progress over time with intuitive graphs.
+- 📈 **Graphs**: Visualize your progress over time with intuitive graphs.
 Understand your improvements and identify areas for further development.

-- **Automatic Rest Timers**: ⏱️ Flexify includes automatic rest timers to help you optimize your workout sessions.
+- ⏱️**Automatic Rest Timers**:  Flexify includes automatic rest timers to help you optimize your workout sessions.
 Stay on track and make the most out of your gym time.

 <p float="left">
     <img src="android/fastlane/metadata/android/en-US/images/phoneScreenshots/1_en-US.png" height="600">